weued/JPlus/README.md

 In which $ is an alternative name of document.getDom  .

-## What's the main difference of this libaray with other frameworks?
+## What's the main difference with other frameworks?

-The object-orient programming style.
+The object-orient programming style, which supports the component develop.